incredibleLeitman/PhysicsGame/README.md

 **- Projectile Motion**

 Cannon.gd tracks the position of the Player if in reachable range and outside a defined close range to calculate the angle and velocity of fired bombs to hit.
-The resulting velocity is drawn per line, simulating the Bomb movement.
+The resulting velocity is drawn per line, simulating the bombs movement.

-Although the simulation and actual bomb movement are congruent, somehow there is a little offset for the tracking: if the angle to hit the Player is < 45 ° the arc is to small, at exactly 45 ° it fits and > 45 ° it's larger than thge correct distance.
+Although the simulation and actual bomb movement are congruent, somehow there is a little offset for the tracking: if the angle to hit the Player is < 45 ° the arc is to small, at exactly 45 ° it fits and > 45 ° it's larger than the correct distance.
-I have spend several hours trying to pin down the problem but was not able to fix it :/ I manually derived the quadratic equation for theta on paper but ended up using the shown code from RudeBear because this gives the most accurate results.
+I have spent several hours trying to pin down the problem but was not able to fix it :/ I manually derived the quadratic equation for theta on paper but ended up using the shown code from RudeBear because this gives the most accurate results.

-I believe this could be either a problem with scaling, although I double-checked all the objects and positions in the level and could'nt find something that doesn't look correct.
+I believe this could be either a problem with scaling, although I double-checked all the objects and positions in the level and couldn't find something that doesn't look correct.
 Or maybe I just messed up applying the correct quadrant for the shooting direction.

-For this task I also added a "SUVAT.gd" node to provide an api for all the equations, but I ended up not using them in code.
+For this task I also added a SUVAT.gd node to provide an api for all the equations, but I ended up not using them in code.

 **- Pendulums TBD**